Developer Guide

 Step 1.
 The clinical/hospital administrator has been informed of death of 2 patients and their NRIC, T0123456A T0124563B.

 Step 2.
-The administrator executes delete i/T0123456A i/T0124563B
+The administrator executes delete i/T0123456A i/T0124563B.
+The DeleteCommand is executed and for each NRIC

-is called and followed by a call to Model#deletePerson()
+in the Set<NRIC>, Model#findPersonByNric() is called and followed by a call to Model#deletePerson()

-which deletes the record in the system with the specified NRIC
+which deletes the record in the system with the specified NRIC.

 The following sequence diagram shows how the delete command works: